Back to Mystery City: Song information

 Andy McCoy wrote this song at the band's manager Seppo Vesterinen's house in Helsinki.
 McCoy hated the song but Razzle loved it, and wanted it on their next record.
 Ultimately, McCoy also fell in love with the song.
-The song is also a great example of Hanoi Rocks' melodic glam rock-style.
-Also, the arrangement for the song was inspired by Alice Cooper's "I'm Eighteen".
+The song is also an example of Hanoi Rocks' melodic glam rock-style.
+The arrangement for the song was inspired by Alice Cooper's "I'm Eighteen".
 L.A.
 Guns covered the song on their 2004 album Rips the Covers Off.